qua9chuoi9/Asus-X556UF-i7-6500U-Hackintosh-BigSur-Sonoma/README.md

 ✅ Keyboard

 ✅ Touchpad .
-(Not working in Sonoma)(in Bigsur Touchpad can working full if you delete VoodooI2CELAN.kext)
+(Not working in Sonoma)

 ✅ Onboard Ethernet